hello-maker/JunctionTreeVAE/README.md

 We highly recommend you to use conda for package management.

-The following directories provides scripts for the experiments in our original ICML paper:
+The following directories provides scripts for the experiments in original ICML paper:
 * `bo/` includes scripts for Bayesian optimization experiments.
 Please read `bo/README.md` for details.
 * `molvae/` includes scripts for training our VAE model only.
-Please read `molvae/README.md` for training our VAE model.
+Please read `molvae/README.md` for training VAE model.
 * `molopt/` includes scripts for jointly training our VAE and property predictors.
 Please read `molopt/README.md` for details.
 * `jtnn/` contains codes for model formulation.